 American Language Institute – Offers classes and conversation groups to improve English language skills.

 Office of International Services (OIS) – Provides international students advising services and support to assist in achieving your academic, personal, and professional goals.
+Offers students information on the types of employment available to you during your time as a USC student.

-Counseling Services – Offers mental health treatment for students through a variety of programs and services including a weekly International Tea Time.
+Counseling Services – Offers mental health treatment for students through a variety of programs and services, including a weekly International Tea Time.

 Office of Pre-Health Advisement – Serves all students and alumni pursuing a career in the health professions.